sdss/datamodel/datamodel/products/md/platelist.md

 ---

 ## Basic Information
 This file contains the list of reduced BOSS plates and FPS Fields, with associated meta-data gathered from the design/configuration files and the reductions.
-This file is superceded in SDSS-V by the platelist file.
+This file is superceded in SDSS-V by the fieldlist file.

 ### Naming Convention
 $BOSS_SPECTRO_REDUX/[RUN2D]/platelist.fits